The upcoming election is a state primary. Click here for additional info, including party requirements and what's on the ballot.

 Voting by mail is a two step process in Mississippi.

 Step 1: Request your ballot NOW.
-There is no deadline but we recommend you apply by August 1st.
+There is no deadline but we recommend you apply no later than seven days before Election Day.

 Step 2: Complete and return your ballot ASAP.